mr7brown/agb.github.io/pages/mydoc/mydoc_google_rpi3.md

 1. Insert your micro SD card into your Pi.
 2. Plug in your USB microphone and your USB or 3.5 mm speaker.
-3. Connect the keyboard and mouse using the usb ports (be sure not to cover your USB microphone if using one).
+3. Connect the keyboard and mouse using the USB ports (be sure not to cover your USB microphone if using one).
 4. Connect your monitor using the HDMI port.
 5. Connect the ethernet Cable (if not using [Wi-Fi](https://www.raspberrypi.org/documentation/configuration/wireless/desktop.md)